bombidoski/LearnToCLoud/README.md

-# LearnToCLoud
+# LearnToCLou
-A repository for documenting my journey through LTC
+Documenting my journey through LTC.
+LTC is a GUIDE that outlines the skills needed to learn Cloud Computing.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->